WhazzItToYa/Streamerbot-SendInputToWindow/README.md

 A window's "class" is a hidden property of the window, and the title might not be visible if it is a fullscreen or borderless window.
 So how do you figure them out?

+When you Alt-Tab, the window's title is displayed on the thumbnails.

-There are utilities like [AutoHotKey](https://www.autohotkey.com/)'s Window Spy that will show you the title, class, process and executable of a window.
+For more window information, there are utilities like [AutoHotKey](https://www.autohotkey.com/)'s Window Spy that will show you the title, class, process and executable of a window.
 Other utilites include Spy++, Window Inspector, or WinSpy++.

 ## Contact